Structure and computability of preimages in the Game of Life: The basic gadgets

 \subsection{Constant charger}

 The above set of gadgets is already universal, but we nevertheless present also a gadget that introduces a fixed charge on a wire.
 It is called the \emph{enforcer} and is depicted in Figure~\ref{fig:enforcer}.
-As the enforcer sends a fixed charge, it does not determine two phases, so we can arbitrarily choose whether the signal it sends is $0$ or $1$ by aligning it appropriately.
+As the enforcer sends a fixed charge, it does not determine two phases, so we can arbitrarily choose whether the signal it carries is $0$ or $1$ by aligning it appropriately.
 We choose to interpret the signal as being sent in the near phase.
-In the figure we use the usual red color to indicate the cells where the preimage always contains zero, i.e.\ the unused phase, and green denotes the other unused phase coming from the fact the $\far$ bit is never emitted.
+In the figure we use the usual white dot to mark the cells where the preimage always contains zero, i.e.\ the unused phase, and the white cross denotes the other unused phase coming from the fact the $\far$ bit is never emitted.